-Because gas hydrates are not stable at Earth's surface unless the temperature is below $\sim$ -60°C, remote-sensing techniques are essential for understanding the distribution and dynamics of gas hydrates.
+Because gas hydrates are not stable at Earth's surface unless the temperature is below \sim -60°C, remote-sensing techniques are essential for understanding the distribution and dynamics of gas hydrates.
 The base of the gas hydrate stability zone is often marked by a characteristic seismic reflection, providing an effective tool for large-scale mapping of gas hydrate distribution.

-High-resolution 3D seismic reflection data

-image the plumbing system that feeds gas hydrate deposits and are used to guide sampling and longterm monitoring efforts.
-Waveform modeling can be used to identify local concentrations of gas hydrate.
-Temporal changes in gas hydrates caused by naturally episodic fluid flow, climate change, or extraction as an energy resource can be monitored through repeated (4D) seismic reflection imaging.
+High-resolution 3D seismic reflection data image the plumbing system that hydrates caused by naturally episodic fluid flow, climate change, or extraction as an energy resource changes in gas can be monitored through repeated (4D) seismic reflection imaging.